sittizen/django_dropimages/README.md

 # Django Dropimages #
 Uses [Dropzone.js](http://www.dropzonejs.com/) and [django-braces](https://github.com/brack3t/django-braces) to simplify the upload of multiple images into a collection object.

-! warning, this will become production code but it's still in its early development (frontend works but backend views are empty, code isn't packaged yet)
+! warning, this will become production code but it's still in its early development (code isn't packaged yet)

 ## Documentation
 Add 'django_dropimages' to the list of installed apps.

 Add *{% load drop_images %}* at the start of the template, *{% drop_images_js %}* where the javascripts are loaded,
 and *{% drop_images  %}* where you want the dropzone to show.

+Each image file dropped into the dropzone will create a *DropimagesImage* model, contained in a *DropimagesGallery* unique for every dropzone instance.

 ## Installation
 Install from PyPI with `pip`: